eltonjrv/eltonjrv.github.io/README.md

 negative).
 Our customized computational workflow has been deployed as ad-hoc BASH scripts that merge several different available tools in order to define the operational taxonomic units (OTUs) for each sample and accurately classify and compare them.
-Interesting results have already been achieved for the flea study and are disclosed in the following upcoming publication:
+Interesting results have already been achieved for the flea study and are disclosed in the following publication:
 >**Assessing cat flea microbiomes in northern and southern California by 16S rRNA Next Generation Sequencing.** Vasconcelos et al., 2018. *Vector-Borne and Zoonotic Diseases* (https://www.ncbi.nlm.nih.gov/pubmed/29893631).

 We believe that the approaches we are developing may facilitate